Gallie83/PP2-Blackjack/assets/readme/Readme.md

       ![Game Buttons image](readme-images/game-buttons.png)

   * ### Resonsiveness
       * The website is responsive accross all screen sizes.
 The cards and content scale down to allow it to retain its legibility on smaller screens.
+The website was tested on the following browsers with no visible issues for the user.
+Google Chrome, Microsoft Edge and Mozilla Firefox.

 ## Future Features